Linux on a Lenovo Flex 5

-As for automatic screen orientation, it looks like that the orientation sensor is detected but the driver does not read the values properly.
-I showed daughter how to change screen orientation manually and it is not a big deal.
+As for automatic screen rotation, it looks like the orientation sensor is detected but the driver does not read values properly.
+I showed daughter how to change display orientation manually and it is not a big deal.

 I am pretty sure it is only a matter of time until somebody figures it out.
 This Lenovo model was just released and while I was expecting some problems, I must say that overall the system is perfectly usable as is.

 So would I advise the purchase of e Lenovo Ideapad Flex 5 14 (AMD) to use with Linux?